 You Can Negotiate Paid Vacation Days

 Individual employees can also negotiate for paid vacation days.
-Extra days are more frequently granted to senior managers and executive level employees.
+Extra days are more frequently granted to senior managers and executive-level employees.
 But, if you're a potential employee who is leaving your current organization with five weeks of vacation accrued, it pays to negotiate rather than to accept two weeks of paid vacation as a part of a standard employment offer.
+In fact, without additional paid time off, you might be better off turning down the employment offer.

 For example, in your current organization, you have accrued five weeks of vacation annually because of your longevity and level.
 An employer who is interested in your experience and skills is usually willing to stray from their standard practice of starting new employees with two or even one week's paid vacation days.